redking/dzr-redux-workshop/src/exercises/exercise6.md

 ## Solution

-Switch to branch `ex6-solution` on GitHub (or stash your changes and merge it into your master).
+Switch to branch `ex6-solution` on GitHub (or stash your changes and checkout the solution branch).